 If little or no water trickles out of the kitchen or bathroom faucet when you turn on either of them, chances are the water pipes linking to the faucet might be ice-covered.

 After establishing there is a frozen pipe(s) on the premises, you need to move in fast to thaw out the ice.
-Depending on its location and your level of expertise, you can try to DIY or just contract a licensed plumber to do it for you, they will work by hand with a welder.
-Also interested in welding?
-Click here to learn more
+Depending on its location and your level of expertise, you can try to DIY or just contact a licensed plumbing company to do it for you.
+Click here to learn more about pipe lining.

 Thawing the affected pipes as soon as practically possible can prevent calamity that can be caused by burst pipes which can cause severe damage to your property.
 Contact residential drain cleaning services or well pump services for professional guidance.